isaiah-v/ci/README.md

 Private IP: `hostname -I | awk '{print $1}'`

 *Configuration:*
  * _DHCP Reservation_: Reserve an IP address for your server.
-This will prevent your private IP from changeing.
+This will prevent your private IP from changing.
  * _Port Forwarding_: Forward port 80 and 443 to your server.
 This will expose your server to the internet.

 _Warning:_ For this server, do not publicly expose any port other than 80 and 443.